passiv/snaptrade-sdks/sdks/ruby/README.md

 This endpoint does not compute the impact to the account balance from the order and any potential commissions before submitting the order to the brokerage.
 If that is desired, you can use the [check order impact endpoint](/reference/Trading/Trading_getOrderImpact).

+It's recommended to trigger a manual refresh of the account after placing an order to ensure the account is up to date.
+You can use the [manual refresh](/reference/Connections/Connections_refreshBrokerageAuthorization) endpoint for this.

 #### 🛠️ Usage<a id="🛠️-usage"></a>